 There are already a ton of excellent tutorials for making a seamless background pattern in Photoshop or Illustrator, and I probably won’t be saying anything that hasn’t been said better elsewhere, but I thought I’d walk through my process for these.

 Let’s take a recent (and ridiculously complicated) pattern I made for a restaurant client who sells Asian street food.

-When I set out to write this blogpost, it occurred to me that not too long ago, I wasn’t allowed to make website background patterns this big or complicated, so i just work the website design to be more minimalist to approach to a more contemporary market.
-Remember Geocities sites, with all their irritatingly obvious 4k gif patterns?
+When I set out to write this blogpost, it occurred to me that not too long ago, I wasn’t allowed to make website background patterns this big or complicated.
 We’ve come a long way, and I was curious about why that was.
 So I asked Gregg.
 He was sitting 20 feet away from me at his desk, but I was feeling antisocial, so I IM’d him.

 Ok!
 Nice.
 That’s good to know.

 Gregg was very excited to talk complicated geeky things with someone, and he immediately walked over to my desk with a copy of CSS3 for Web Designers, opened to a chapter about layering multiple background images over each other for a super neat scrolling effect.
 I read it, and understood …most of it.

 But let’s get back to business.
 The background image I had made in my proofs had a red vector pattern laying over an orange texture.
 I had planned on making it one flat image, but now I want to separate them and do this nifty parallax scrolling thing.
 The red vector part is a bit complicated.